lhorne-gavant/lp-aws-saml/README.md

     # pip3 install boto3 awscli requests lastpass-python  --ignore-installed
 ```

+Make sure you're using the correct pip3, there can be differences between the OS installed pip and what you install with hombrew.
+Check with ```which``` that python3 and pip3 are in the same directory.

 You will also need to have integrated AWS with LastPass SAML through the
 AWS and LastPass management consoles.
 See the SAML setup instructions on the
 LastPass AWS configuration page for more information.